Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 —Mary Beth Coolidge, Ohio USA

 'I recently completed The Poise Project's first step training which taught me about the daily challenges of people living with this extremely complicated disease.
 It also gave me background into the varied symptoms and ways Parkinson's disease manifests.
 Monika's deep knowledge, experience and compassion were evident at all times.
-Her teaching was clear and comprehensive and I can recommend this course as a first step into educating ourselves as Alexander teachers about working with the growing population of people affected by Parkinson’s disease.’
+Her teaching was clear and comprehensive and I can recommend this course as a first step into educating ourselves about working with the growing population of people affected by Parkinson’s disease.’

 —Raewyn Khosla, Ottawa Canda